nayafia/lemonade-stand/README.md

 #### Cons

 * Can be at odds with making software simple to use
-* Project needs to be sufficiently popular that people are willing to pay for support
+* Project needs to be sufficiently popular that people are willing to pay
 * Maintainers don't necessarily want to offer professional support

 #### Case Studies